daggy1234/asyncdagpi/README.md

 #### -  InvalidOption

-This excpetion is raised when the feature chose ie. wanted is not a valid feature from the available options.
+This exception is raised when the feature chose ie. wanted is not a valid feature from the available options.

 #### -  BadUrl

-The api uses regex to validate url's.
-When an imrpoper url is passed to the API this exception is raised
+The api uses regex to validate urls.
+When an improper url is passed to the API this exception is raised

 #### -  ValueError

-This is when the API returns a non 200 code ie means an error occured.
+This is when the API returns a non 200 code ie means an error occurred.
 This exception throws the status code along with a message explaining the status code.
 The description of status codes can be found in the API docs.

-### Categories and their susbequent features
+### Categories and their subsequent features

 - - -